status-im/hardwallet-firmware/docs/STORAGE.md

 7. sensitive data will be zeroed out when a newer value is written.
 8. when writing to flash, interrupts must be disabled.

 This storage strategy makes reading slower, since you must search the data first.
 However the performance impact should not be noticeable to the user.
-Since the we have a relatively abundant memory and small amount of data to write, erase operations should be quite rare.
+Since we have a relatively abundant memory and small amount of data to write, erase operations should be quite rare.

 ## Page header